 There is no need to worry about the ability to lift a full bucket when driving into a pile when the hydraulic pump is freed from a stalling engine.
 Rather, an electrically driven hydraulic pump would have the pressure primed and ready.
 “Power on demand” allows full power at any time, regardless of what the rest of the vehicle is doing.
 This ensures equipment operates how you want it when you want it.

-“Sensorless closed loop” control results in optimal and efficient operation
+“Sensorless closed-loop” control results in the optimal and efficient operation

 Performance is only as good and reliable as the motor control that is supporting it.
 Open-loop speed control is the most basic form of control which utilizes a Volts/Hertz output to provide variable speed control.
 However, it may stall out under heavy loads, be sluggish to respond to load steps, and has limited torque capability at low speeds.
 Closed-loop control with a motor encoder solves all of these issues, but the encoder or cable itself can be a potential point of failure and adds system cost.

-A better option is “sensorless closed loop” which provides the excellent speed and torque response benefits of closed loop for optimal performance, but without the need for an encoder for optimal reliability.
+A better option is a “sensorless closed loop.”
+It provides the excellent speed and torque response benefits of closed-loop for optimal performance, but without the need for an encoder for optimal reliability.
 In addition, sensorless control uses the measured current and voltage as feedback in a control model including the motor’s characteristics.
 This allows the inverter to operate the motor more efficiently according to its design and actual loading conditions.
 This in turn can reduce overall power consumption and reduce demand peaks to conserve battery power.